Desert Adventure Course (14-day)

 Click here for the Course Required Equipment List

 The course uses a “crawl, walk, run” method of instruction.
-Desert Skills students will first be taught by cadre, followed by the student being required to demonstrate proficiency on their own.
+Students will first be taught by cadre, followed by the student being required to demonstrate proficiency on their own.
 This culminates in being able to then perform these skills under various stressors to ensure proficiency.

-Students should expect the potential for cold, wet weather, and primitive field conditions.
+Students should expect the potential for very hot weather, cold/wet weather, and primitive field conditions.
 Cadre and staff will ensure safety at all times during the course.
 You should arrive in reasonable physical shape with the required equipment list.
-Expect to walk several kilometers per day (usually no more than 3-5km) carrying your equipment in addition to natural resources that you collect (usually no more than 15-35lbs) that are needed for individual classes.
+Expect to walk several kilometers per day carrying your equipment in addition to natural resources that you collect that are needed for individual classes.
 If you have sustained a prior hot- or cold-weather injury (heat exhaustion, heat stroke, hypothermia, frosting, frostbite, etc.), please let us know as you are more susceptible to a repeat injury.
 If you have a previous injury or medical condition that may negatively effect your ability to keep up with the group or walk the required distances carrying your gear, please let us know so that we can discuss whether or not it is appropriate for you to attend this particular course.
+It is important to note that cadre will evaluate you upon arrival to ensure that you are fit enough to attend this course.
+It is recommended that you have a complete physical and are cleared by your Doctor to attend this type of training.

 Please see our course cancellation policy HERE